 While we don’t know all the characters that will be featured in the Star Wars Hotel, we do have a list of some who are definitely confirmed:

 The First Order characters will play a prominent role in the adventure, with Kylo Ren leading the way.

-Besides those we can’t tell just who will else will make an appearance, but I would say there’s a pretty good chance that Rey will make an appearance seeing as she is heavily featured in Galaxy’s Edge already and I don’t think they would put Kylo Ren without her.
+Besides those, we can’t tell just who else will make an appearance, but I would say there’s a pretty good chance that Rey will make an appearance seeing as she is heavily featured in Galaxy’s Edge already and I don’t think they would put Kylo Ren without her.

 As far as old-school Star Wars characters, I don’t think you can expect any (outside of Chewie).
 In all its recent Star Wars additions to the parks, Disney has been concentrating more on the new generation of characters that are in the newer trilogy.
 That means you can probably forget any appearances from Darth Vader, Luke Skywalker, Obi-Wan Kenobi or Darth Maul.

 If you’ve ever seen a Star Wars film before, then you know characters in hologram form appear often in order to relay important information between each other.
 Well according to the U.S. Patents office, Disney has filed for a patent called “Floating Image Display System.”

 This technology if implemented would allow guests to interact with hologram characters from Star Wars during their journey.
 In fact, looking back up at the concept art for the main lobby, you can see guests talking to what appears to be a hologram figure.

 If they were able to pull this technology off, just think of the possibilities of where they could use this technology, not only for the Star Wars franchise but throughout the parks.
 (Hello Avengers Campus for example.)